thedamon/radioslipstream/data/lists/2005-01-01-my-favourite-artists.md

 categories:
   - lists and countdowns
 ---
 This is a list of my favourite artists and DJs and what have you.
-It’s not &#8216;the best’ just my personal favourites.
+It’s not ‘the best’ just my personal favourites.
 I update it periodically, so it’s usually fairly accurate, though it’s obviously hard to be totally accurate about a list like this.
-It also tries to be temporally all-encompassing ; that is, not my favourite bands &#8216;of the moment’ but overall.
+It also tries to be temporally all-encompassing ; that is, not my favourite bands ‘of the moment’ but overall.
 Despite all the thought that did go into it, there’s a lot of thought that it could have used, so it’s by no means a be-all and end-all

 (Last updated December 05)